Meloneneis/meloneneis.github.io/_posts/2023-11-29-DL-in-the-Science-blog-post.md

   <img src="/images/Comparison.jpg" alt="Comparison">
   <figcaption style="text-align: center;">Fig. 9 <b>(animated and own creation)</b></figcaption>
 </figure>
-As can be seen from the above figure in the left bar chart, ESMFold yields competitive results on CAMEO but fails to do so on CASP14.
+As can be seen from the above figure 9 in the left bar chart, ESMFold yields competitive results on CAMEO but fails to do so on CASP14.
 This discrepancy could be explained by the competitive nature of CASP14, meaning that the amino acid sequences we have to infer the structure from are highly complex.

-The authors also conducted an ablation study where where no evolutionarily related sequences (MSA) were used in the RosettaFold and AlphaFold2 models.
+The authors also conducted an ablation study where no evolutionarily related sequences (MSA) were used in the RosettaFold and AlphaFold2 models.
 Here, ESMFold significantly outperformed the state-of-the-art (SOTA) models.
 However, it's important to note that this comparison may not be entirely fair, as the SOTA models aren't specifically trained to perform without MSA input.

 On the right, the scatter plots illustrate that ESMFold maintains consistent performance on proteins with low perplexity scores across both datasets, matching the accuracy of predictions regardless of the dataset complexity.